Teen Idle: Background

-The title "Teen Idle" is a playword on a phrase "teen idol".
+The title "Teen Idle" is a play on a phrase "teen idol".
 In February 2011, during London Fashion Week, Marina attended a fashion show for one of her favourite London designers, Ashish, among whose new collection she saw a grey knitted jumper with "Teen Idle" written on it.
 Thinking it would be funny to rhyme "idle" with "suicidal", she decided to write the song about youth and specifically how she did not live out her teen years the way she wished she had.

 Marina was in Los Angeles in late March to write new tracks, on the 25th she was in the studio and the next day she tweeted a part of the song.

 When the album tracklist was being completed, Marina's manager at the time did not want the song on the album to be included, suggesting Marina to limit the number of songs to eleven.
-Marina did not apply to this decision, saying that he as a middle-aged man would not understand the lyrics at all.
+Marina did not acquiesce to this decision, saying that he as a middle-aged man would not understand the lyrics at all.
 Afterwards, when Electra Heart got released, "Teen Idle" quickly became one of the most popular tracks on the record.
 "It just kind of goes to show sometimes your artistic instincts are right, and that's what should be heard", said Marina.
 In 2019, her new manager called the fact that the music video was not made for the song "outrageous".
 However, a high quality video of a live performance at The Tabernacle in London from June 2012 was uploaded to her official YouTube channel in July 2012.